Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Experiments

 \subsection{Datasets and Evaluation Criteria}

 We have evaluated the performances of our proposed approaches over multiple VQA datasets.
 In addition, we have compared our proposed approaches with the state-of-the-art algorithms.

-\subsubsection{VQA}
+\subsubsection{VQA-1.0}

-The VQA dataset (a.k.a. the VQA-1.0 dataset) \cite{antol2015vqa} consists of approximately 200,000 images from the MS-COCO dataset \cite{lin2014microsoft}, with 3 questions per image and 10 answers per question.
+The VQA-1.0 dataset \cite{antol2015vqa} consists of approximately 200,000 images from the MS-COCO dataset \cite{lin2014microsoft}, with 3 questions per image and 10 answers per question.
 The data set is split into three: \emph{train} (80k images and 240k question-answer pairs), \emph{val} (40k images and 120k question-answer pairs), and \emph{test} (80k images and 240k question-answer pairs).
 Additionally, there is a 25$\%$ test subset named \emph{test-dev}.
 Two tasks are provided to evaluate performance: Open-Ended (OE) and Multiple-Choices (MC).
 We use the tools provided by Antol \emph{et al.} \cite{antol2015vqa} to evaluate the accuracy on the two tasks.
 Specifically, the accuracy of a predicted answer $a$ is calculated as follows:

 where $\textrm{Count}(a)$ is the count of the answer $a$ voted by different annotators.